Mathorga/behema/README.md

 During linking you can specify `-lportia` in order to link the compiled functions.

 ### Usage example
-The first step is to create and initialize two cortexs by:
+The first step is to create and initialize two cortexes by:
 ```
 // Define starting parameters.
 cortex_size_t cortex_width = 100;